 The resulting figure is shown in Figure 2.
 All figures generated by Pyleoclim are highly customizable, either directly through our APIs or Matplotlib/Cartopy.
 Let's examine the code above, which provides examples of the various options.
-The first line allows to customize the resulting plot directly though Pyleoclim by providing the following information: the limits for the time axis through the time_lim argument, the limits for the y-axis of the timeseries plot (value_lim argument), a new x-axis label for the periodogram (psd_label argument), removal of the time axis label (time_label argument), a dictionary of Matplotlib arguments to deal with legend placement for the timeseries plot, and another dictionary to deal with the colorbar.
+Line [13] is for the direct customization of the resulting plot through Pyleoclim with the following information: the limits for the time axis through the time\lim argument, the limits for the y-axis of the timeseries plot (value\lim argument), a new x-axis label for the periodogram (psd\label argument), removal of the time axis label (time\label argument), a dictionary of Matplotlib arguments to deal with legend placement for the timeseries plot, and another dictionary to deal with the spacing between the various plots.